 MRI scans provide detailed pictures of areas inside the body by using radio waves and strong magnets.
 The energy from the radio waves is absorbed and then released in a pattern that a computer translates into images.
 A contrast dye is usually injected intravenously prior to the MRI to make clearer images.

 The scanner is typically a narrow tube in which a patient lies.
 There are special “open” MRI machines, for people who are not comfortable in a closed MRI machine, but the images are not always as clear.
 An MRI scan takes longer to perform than a CT scan, sometimes up to an hour.
-Patients are usually given earplugs because the MRI machines make loud buzzing and clicking noises.1,2
+Patients are often given earplugs because the MRI machines make loud buzzing and clanking noises.5,6,7

 Positron emission tomography (PET)

 For a positron emission tomography (PET) scan, a form of radioactive sugar is given intravenously to the patient.
 Because cancer cells grow rapidly, they absorb more of the radioactive sugar than most healthy cells.
 About an hour after the injection, the patient is placed on a table in the PET scanner.
 The patient lies on the table for approximately 30 minutes while a special camera creates a picture of the areas in the body that absorbed the radioactive sugar.

 A PET scan is used to help determine whether an abnormal area on a chest X-ray or CT scan may be cancer. lt is also used to check whether cancer has spread to lymph nodes, bones, or other organs in the body.
 PET scans are not as useful in checking for cancer that has spread to the brain because brain cells also absorb a lot of sugar.
 PET scans cannot differentiate between cells that are rapidly dividing due to infection and those due to cancer; therefore, activity on a PET scan in an abnormal mass is suggestive of cancer, and biopsies are still required to be sure.